Harbord streetcar line: Evolution of the route

-On April 3, 1933, the aforementioned Sunday route also became the Monday-to-Saturday route, and Harbord streetcars would not terminate at Adelaide and Church streets.
+On April 3, 1933, the Sunday route became the overall route, and Harbord streetcars would not terminate at Adelaide and Church streets.
 The complete route from west to east from Royce Loop, south on Lansdowne Avenue, west on Lappin Avenue, south on Dufferin Street, east on Hallam Street, south on Ossington Avenue, east on Harbord Street, south on Spadina Avenue, east on Dundas Street, north on Broadview Avenue, east on Gerrard Street, north on Carlaw Avenue, east on Riverdale Avenue and north on Pape Avenue to Lipton Loop.
 Between the end loops, the route traveled on some portion of thirteen different streets, making 90-degree turns between each pair of streets.
 At that time, the Dundas streetcar route served only Dundas Street West, leaving Dundas Street East to be served by the Harbord streetcar.

 On December 8, 1945, the western terminal of the Harbord route was changed from Royce Loop to Townsley Loop, one block north of St. Clair Avenue, thus lengthening the western end of the route.
 With the expansion of trolley bus service, the Davenport streetcar was being replaced by the Ossington trolley bus on Ossington Avenue south of College Street, and by the Harbord streetcar north of Bloor Street.
 Streetcar service on Hallam Street and Lippin Avenue became redundant because of proximity to the Annette trolley bus line.
 Using pre-existing track, the revised western portion of the Harbord route ran from Ossington Avenue, west on Bloor Street, north on Dovercourt Road, west on Davenport Road, north on Old Weston Road to the Townsley Loop.

 On March 1, 1947, the Royce Loop was paved over to convert it from a streetcar to a trolley bus loop.

-For 10 days starting on November 19, 1956, day-time service on the western end of the Harbord route was cut back from Townsley Loop to a new St. Clarins Loop at St. Clarens Avenue and Davenport Road (south-east corner) under an Ontario Hydro right-of-way.
-This temporary cutback was for watermain maintenance.

 On January 21, 1957, the western end of the Harbord route was permanently cut back to the St. Clarins Loop.
 A bus loop had been added to the St. Clarins Loop.
 The City of Toronto wanted to replace the level crossing on Davenport Road between Caledonia Park Road and Wiltshire Avenue with an underpass.
 Until then, the level crossing had carried the tracks of the Harbord route.
 Tracks were never relaid in the new Davenport railway underpass.
 With this change, only the tracks on Bathurst Street would connect the St. Clair streetcar line to the rest of the Toronto streetcar system.